 What is the purpose of Lent?

-The purpose of Lent has changed over the centuries, though the commonality through the millenniums is that its intended to prepare people to celebrate the resurrection of Jesus Christ.
-(Also see Why Don’t Protestants Make the Sign of the Cross?)
+The purpose of Lent has changed over the centuries, though the commonality through the millenniums is that it is intended to prepare people to celebrate the resurrection of Jesus Christ.
+(Also, see Why Don’t Protestants Make the Sign of the Cross?)

 When did Lent become a 40-day period?

-In the 7th century, the church established the 40-day-period of Lent, which was comprised of penitence and preparation, yet there is evidence that some believers had been doing having similar observances centuries earlier.
+In the 7th century, the church established the 40-day period of Lent, which was comprised of penitence and preparation, yet there is evidence that some believers had been having similar observances centuries earlier.